Mary Ellsberg: Nicaragua

 In 1979 Ellsberg moved to Nicaragua to work for peace and social justice, and she lived there for almost 20 years.
 During this time she participated in the Nicaraguan Literacy Campaign and worked with vaccination and health consultation programs on the Caribbean coast for the Nicaragua Department of Health.
 Subsequently, in 1995 she did a prevalence study on domestic violence in Nicaragua, finding that 50% of women had been beaten or raped by their partner.
 This study was used to pass the country's first domestic violence law in 1996.
 In 2000, she defended her Ph.D. thesis at Umeå University on domestic violence in Nicaragua.
 After moving back to the United States, she has continued to conduct domestic violence research in Nicaragua.

 United States

 After returning to the United States, Ellsberg served as the vice president for research and programs at the International Center for Research on Women in Washington D.C.
 In 2012 she joined the faculty of George Washington University where she is the director of the Global Womens Institute.

 Scientific research

 Ellsberg has studied domestic violence against women around the world, including Nicaragua, Melanesia, and South Sudan.
-She was a member of the core research team of the World Health Organization's Multi-Country Study on Domestic Violence and Women's Health, which has compared ten different countries in terms of prevalence, risk factors and consequences of intimate partner violence.
+She was a member of the core research team of the World Health Organization's Multi-Country Study on Domestic Violence and Women's Health, which compared ten countries in terms of prevalence, risk factors and consequences of intimate partner violence.